eniblock/collaborate/doc/features/login/identity-provider-administrator.firt-login.feature.md

 # Feature: Organization Admin First Login

-As Eric, an identity provider administrator of an organization “orgA”, I want to use pre-defined credentials so I can log into the Governance APP for the first time.
+As Eric, an identity provider administrator of an organization “orgA”,

+I want to use pre-defined credentials

+So that I can log into the Governance APP for the first time.

 ![login.page.png](login.page.png)